The following is an excerpt from the ebook The Real Secret to Beating the Market by 6% Annually. Click here for more information and to purchase

 There are several considerations if you want to use the Kelly Criterion

 - You need to have a long track record and well-established process to properly estimate the probability of winning.
 The probability of winning here is primarily a function of how your investments tend to perform over time.
 Do you make winning investments 75% of the time?
 Then p for you is 0.75

 - The portfolio using Kelly Criterion can be VERY concentrated and volatile.
 For example, if p = 0.75 and your odds of losing is 50% and odds of winning is 50% (very common, value is halved in the worst case or doubled in the best case), Kelly Criterion asks you to invest 0.75/0.5 – 0.25/0.5 = 1 or your entire portfolio in this stock.
 This makes sense because 3 out of 4 times you will double your investment.
 In practice, this can be a nightmare for someone who is no able to tolerate this much volatility

 - While mathematically, using Kelly Criterion means your portfolio will never go to zero, the volatility will be unnerving

 - Investors who do use Kelly Criterion tend to use ½ – Kelly.
 This means using half of the fraction the Kelly Criterion recommends.
 This is not as good as full Kelly, but it makes the portfolio more stable without sacrificing too much in the long-term returns.

-At Value Stock Guide, we evaluated these 2 methods and chose to use the Volatility based Risk Parity Method for portfolio sizing and risk control.
+At Value Stock Guide, we evaluated these 2 methods and chose to use the Volatility based Risk Premia Parity Method for position sizing and risk control.
 Premium members participate in this portfolio sizing and risk control process.